-Contract COLA up to 2.00% until Purchasing Power Protection Allowance Floor on Purchasing Power applies, 2.50% thereafter
+Post Retirement Benefit Increase The lesser of contract COLA up to 2.50% until Purchasing Power Protection Allowance Floor on Purchasing Power applies, 2.50% thereafter

 (1) The mortality rate table used was developed based on CalPERS' specific data.
 The table includes 15 years of mortality improvements using Society of Actuaries Scale 90% of scale MP 2016.
 For more details on this table, please refer to the 2017 Experience Study and Review of Actuarial Assumptions Report (Experience Study).